 - Spouses caring for disabled children or children younger than 16

-- Unmarried children, stepchildren, adopted children, grandchildren under the age of 18, or under the age of 19 and attending either elementary or secondary school full time
+- Unmarried children, stepchildren, adopted children, grandchildren under the age of 18, or any children under the age of 19 and attending either elementary or secondary school full time

 - Unmarried children over 18 who were diagnosed with a disability before the age of 22

-- Widows or widowers between ages 50 or 60
+- Widows or widowers between the ages of 50 or 60

 Social Security Disability Timelines and Deadlines